Welcome!

 Senior lab technician

 I hold a degree in Biology from the Universidad Autónoma de Madrid (Spain), where I engaged in a placement at the Instituto de Salud Carlos III, studying the interplay between TGF-β and insulin signalling pathways in Caenorhabditis elegans.
 My academic journey continued with an ERASMUS+ placement at the University of Birmingham (UK), focusing on temporal changes in the genetic diversity of Daphnia magna, and culminated in a final year project at Hospital Universitario La Paz, investigating genetic variants in modifier genes affecting Dravet Syndrome clinical presentations.
 I pursued a Master’s in Biomedical Research at the Universidad de Navarra (Spain), specializing in Neurosciences and Cognition, where my project evaluated new pharmacological compounds for Alzheimer’s disease using mice and cell cultures.
 I then received a doctoral scholarship from the University of Leicester (UK) to work with Prof. Flaviano Giorgini and Prof. Edward Louis studying genetic modifiers for Huntington’s and Parkinson’s diseases through quantitative trait loci analysis in Saccharomyces cerevisiae, validated with Drosophila melanogaster.
 Following my PhD, I worked as a postdoctoral researcher at the Universidad de Navarra, contributing to projects assessing the impact of resistance training on adipose tissue transcriptomics in obese women and exploring PRDM1 as a therapeutic target for obesity and diabetes using mice and cell cultures.
-Currently, I am finalizing my Master’s in Bioinformatics and Biostatistics at Universitat Oberta de Catalunya (Spain) and I am working as a senior lab technician in Dr. Alessio Vagnoni, focusing on aging research using Drosophila melanogaster.
+Currently, I am finalizing my Master’s in Bioinformatics and Biostatistics at Universitat Oberta de Catalunya (Spain) and I am working as senior lab technician in Alessio’s lab, focusing on aging research using Drosophila melanogaster.

 mailto: monica.nunez[at]uc.pt